 A remnant of a pre-revolutionary farm that was abandoned because of its untillable land 200 years earlier, the property returned to its normal forested state.

 The Brauer Education Center is situated on the Helderberg escarpment.
 The escarpment is a classic region of fossiliferous limestone and shale formation from the Devonian age.

 In 1968, Robert was a 21-year-old geology major who had just completed his junior year at SUNY Cortland.
 He was fatally injured during a zinc mining accident in New Jersey.

-In honor of their son, Robert, the Brauer's presented the College with the property in his name in 1974.
+In honor of their son, Robert, the Brauer's presented the university with the property in his name in 1974.
 The expressed purpose of the gift was to train geologists.
 SUNY Cortland was the first of the 64 SUNY campuses to have a geological field station.